Fair Processing Notice and Privacy Policy

 Randall’s Monitoring Ltd (‘we’, ‘our’, ‘us’, ‘the company’) is committed to protecting the privacy and security of personal information.
-This Privacy Policy explains how we collect and use information about you.
+This Policy explains how we collect and use information about you.
 By using your information, we are able to provide the news, content, products and services you are interested in.
-The use of your information helps us understand what your needs and interests are, to employ you safely and lawfully, to provide you with relevant content, and to let you know about our services.
+The use of your information helps us understand what your needs and interests are, to provide you with relevant content, and to let you know about our services.

-We adhere to the requirements as set out in the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018 and believe in the principles of:
+We adhere to the requirements as set out in data protection legislation, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+Data protection legislation states that personal information we hold about you must be:

 Who we are and what we do